 When you shop for a clothes dryer, there are two types of ventless clothes dryers that have no output air vent and rely on other methods to get rid of the heated moisture-laden air: condensation dryers and heat pump dryers.
 All ventless dryers are powered by electricity due to the combustible nature of gases in a non-vented space, and you can find stackable ventless dryer models, as well.
 Both types of ventless dryers are designed to extract moisture from clothing the same way but each uses different technologies to get the job done.

 Like a traditional vented dryer, the condensation ventless dryer pulls in cool, dry air from the room.
 The air is heated and passes through the clothes to dry them; but instead of being vented outside, the air travels through a cooling device or heat exchanger.
 The heat exchanger cools the heated air causing the moisture in the air to condense and flow into a containment chamber within the dryer.
 As the air is dried, it is reheated and passed through the clothes again.
 The process is repeated until the clothes are dry.

-Some models allow the water to be directed and discharged through a washer's drainpipe.
+Some models allow the water to be directed and discharged through a clothes washer's drainpipe.
 This is convenient if you can locate the dryer directly next to the washer or stack the two units.
-A condenser unit with a discharge unit needs the same attention as one with a containment chamber except for emptying the chamber.
+A condenser unit with a discharge unit needs the same attention as one with a containment chamber except for the need to empty the chamber.